fbpx

 As the Mayo Clinic explains, mesothelioma is a type of cancer that affects the mesothelium, the thin lining surrounding most of your internal organs.
 Mesothelioma is a particularly deadly type of cancer that develops slowly, but once it does, it can have a devastating impact on your ability to function.
 Identifying and treating mesothelioma quickly and effectively is essential to increase a patient’s chances of surviving.

 There are multiple types of mesothelioma.
 The most common type is called pleural mesothelioma and affects the tissue surrounding the lungs.
-Peritoneal mesothelioma is rare and affects the abdomen, heart, or testicles.
+Peritoneal mesothelioma is rare and affects the abdomen, heart or testicles.

 Like with any cancer, the underlying cause of mesothelioma is the mutation of your DNA that causes a tumor to develop rather than normal, healthy cells.
 There are many possible causes of mesothelioma, but researchers are still working to discover the root cause.
 That said, doctors have identified risk factors that increase someone’s chance of developing mesothelioma.
 The number one risk factor is exposure to asbestos.